 Literal translation: to know one’s own chickens

-This saying is another one of those that originates from the world of farming.
+This saying also originates from the world of farming.
 To conoscere i propri polli means that you know someone’s character so well that you can easily predict how they will behave in any given situation.
 It is often used to refer to one’s own children.

 Lasciamo i ragazzi giocare in salotto? – Mmm, conosco i miei polli.
 Se li lasciamo da soli, si metteranno a litigare tra di loro.